flaviut/coursescheduler2/README.md

 # coursescheduler2

-Prototype application to help figure out acceptable schedules.
+Simple application to help figure out acceptable schedules, as well as a tool to automatically register for courses.
+Note: Banner typically limits you to just a few thousand registration attempts, so you may want to be careful using this tool.

 You give this program a list of the courses you'd like, and this program will give you a list of all non-overlapping schedules.